Local contact homology and applications: Finite-energy curves and periodic orbits

-We give a proof here since the statement above can not be found in the literature.
-Note the difference with the results from~\cite{93}: $X$ is not the Reeb vector of $\alpha$ near $K$, and $\xi$ is not a contact structure (it might even be integrable).
+We give a proof here since the statement above can not be explicitly found in the literature.
+The difference with the results from~\cite{93} is that $X$ is not the Reeb vector of $\alpha$ near $K$, and $\xi$ is not a contact structure (it might even be integrable).
+Note that the dynamics of $X$ is {\bf not} assumed to be transversely nondegenerate.